-To the extent that we describe Ego as He, we are referring to the energetic nature of Ego.
-Goal directedness, penetrative, risk-taking, curious, and hungry for experiences and adventures of all sorts.
+To the extent that we describe Ego as He, we are referring to the energetic nature of Ego for both men and women.
+Goal-directedness, penetrative, risk-taking, curious, and hungry for experiences and adventures of all sorts.
+This is Masculine orientation which is why the hero is described as “He”.
 Women go on this journey too even within a female body.
-While the original narrative seems to refer to males, boys, and young men, it is the Ego that they are attempting to describe not the sexual orientation or plumbing of the protagonist.
+While the original narrative seems to refer to males, boys, and young men, it is the Ego as a Masculine aspect that they are attempting to describe not the sexual orientation or plumbing of the protagonist.

 The psychodynamics of the story.
 Whoever in mentioned first in any story indicated the psychodynamics of the story this includes the geography within the story.
 At the very beginning of the Iron John story, we have “The castle” with a king, the hunger of King Hunter disappearing into the enormous (dangerous and dark) with a hawk and an eagle flying over it.

-The Castle and the enormous Forest describes for us our state of collective duality, the state we live in today, the juxtaposition of Ego and soul.
-The boy with his golden ball represents us on our journey through life on multiple levels.
+The Castle and the enormous Forest for instance describes for us our state of collective duality, the state we live in today, the juxtaposition of Ego and Soul.
+The boy with his golden ball (in Iron John) represents us on our journey through life on multiple levels.
 Not every part of this story happens in our world.

 The stone castle.
 Stone in stories always carries the idea of literal truth, the truth of this world, anyway.
 A castle represents a structure comprised of literal truths which I have called the Castle Quo, the status quo made of the literal unyielding stone-like truths.
 A castle, like the Ego, is built to keep things safe, to keep some things out and some things in.
 Keeping those two things separate.
 Castles often had a mote around them and a draw bridge so that the castle and its inhabitants could close themselves off from the outside world in safety hopefully safe from attack by hostile forces.
 Separation, boundaries, and definition are the keywords for the castle, Hierarchies order, Law, cause and effect a Newtonian view of the world “I think, therefore I am”.